Other Voices

 Alex Manton

 Hi I’m Alex Manton and I am here today with composer Fiona Hill, flautist Lamorna Nightingale, and soprano Jane Sheldon, and we’re going to have a discussion about the Other Voices kit.
-So, firstly, what was the inspiration behind this kick, Lamorna?
+So, firstly, what was the inspiration behind this kit, Lamorna?

 Lamorna Nightingale, Flautist